Envelopes of positive metrics with prescribed singularities: Maximal Envelopes

 Suppose instead we have $\psi = \lambda \ln |z_1|^2$ for some fixed $\lambda>0$.
 Then $\phi_{[\psi]} (x)$ is the supremum of all convex functions $\gamma$ on $\mathbb R^n$ bounded by $\phi$ such that for $x_1\gg 0$ we have $\gamma\le \lambda x_1+C$ for some $C$. \end{example}

-\begin{remark} It is not obvious if the maximal envelope $\phi_{[\psi]}$ has the same singularity type as $\psi$.
+\begin{remark} In the first version of this paper it was noted that it is not obvious if the maximal envelope $\phi_{[\psi]}$ has the same singularity type as $\psi$.
 When $\psi$ has analytic singularities this can be shown rather easily by passing to a smooth resolution (see \cite{Rashkovskii} which also contains an alternative proof).
-We remark that if we did know this to be the case, then several of the subsequent proofs can be slightly simplified, but instead we shall work throughout with the envelopes $P_{\psi'+C}\phi$ in a way that is uniform over $C$. \end{remark}
+This topic has since been taken up by Darvas \cite[Theorem 3]{Darvas} who shows that in general this is not the case, and gives an interesting criterion for it to hold in terms of a certain natural class $\mathcal E(X,L)$ of positive metrics on $L$. \end{remark}